tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 It has the following arguments:

 -   schema name -- an arbitrary string to use as an identifier
--   schema nodes -- a hierarchical structure of configuration options that form the schema.
+-   root schema node -- a table describing the hierarchical schema structure starting from the root.
 -   (optional) methods -- functions that can be called on this schema object.

 .. _config_utils_schema_nodes: